 Seniors with dementia tend to lead a generally happier and healthier life when they have friends.
 For example, a study by Dr. Marie-Jeanne Kergoat at the University of Montreal found that seniors were more likely to eat filling and nutritious meals and exercise more often when they did these activities in the company of a friend or loved one.

 Prevents Physical Decline

 A lack of socialization has been linked to an increase in high blood pressure and other risk factors for cardiovascular disease and strokes.
-Interacting with friends, dementia and Arkansas Alzheimer’s caregivers, and family members prevents seniors from experiencing the stress and depression that can seriously impact physical health and wellbeing.
+Interacting with friends, dementia and Hot Springs Alzheimer’s caregivers, and family members prevents seniors from experiencing the stress and depression that can seriously impact physical health and wellbeing.

 Promotes Cognitive Function

 A 2006 study conducted by the Rush University Medical Center discovered that social interaction with close friends or family members makes the brain function more effectively.
 This preserves and promotes healthy cognitive function and helps seniors to continue thinking logically even when their brains are affected by dementia.